 Challenges to State and Local Vaccine Mandates in New York

-In addition, the New York City Department of Health and Mental Hygiene issued an order prohibiting anyone from working in or visiting a New York City school without providing proof that they have received at least one dose of COVID-19 vaccination.
-The order, which has been revised twice since it was originally issued in August and most recently was approved by the city’s board of health on September 17, 2021, currently provides no opportunity to undergo weekly testing in lieu of vaccination, and states that it should not be construed “to prohibit any reasonable accommodations otherwise required by law.”
+Local mandates have also been issued and challenged.
+The New York City Department of Health and Mental Hygiene issued an order prohibiting anyone from working in or visiting a New York City school without providing proof that they have received at least one dose of COVID-19 vaccination.
+The order, which was revised twice since it was originally issued in August and most recently was approved by the city’s board of health on September 17, 2021, currently provides no opportunity to undergo weekly testing in lieu of vaccination, and states that it should not be construed “to prohibit any reasonable accommodations otherwise required by law.”

-A group of New York City Department of Education employees has challenged the city’s Department of Education vaccine mandate in Maniscalco v.
+A group of New York City Department of Education employees challenged the city’s Department of Education vaccine mandate in Maniscalco v.
 New York City Dep’t of Educ., asserting that it violated their substantive due process and equal protection rights under the 14th Amendment, and was arbitrary and capricious.
 The district court denied plaintiffs’ motion for a preliminary injunction.
 While a federal appellate judge granted a temporary restraining order to allow a panel of three appellate judges to decide whether to grant plaintiffs’ application for an injunction pending the outcome of her suit, the appellate panel denied the preliminary injunction application on September 27, 2021, allowing the city to begin enforcing the vaccine requirement on September 28, only a day after it was originally to take effect.
 On October 1, 2021, U.S. Supreme Court Associate Justice Sonia Sotomayor denied without explanation or statement an emergency request to enjoin the city Department of Education’s vaccine mandate.
 On October 12, 2021, a Southern District of New York judge similarly rejected claims that the city Department of Education’s vaccine mandate violated public school teachers’ religious rights.
+On November 28, 2021, the Second Circuit held that the city’s vaccine mandate was facially neutral and generally applicable, satisfying the rational basis standard of review.
+The court found that imposing a vaccine mandate “was a reasonable exercise of the state’s power to protect the public health.”
+Nonetheless, the Second Circuit held that the vaccine mandate was unconstitutional as applied to the particular plaintiffs because the standards for determining a religious exemption required that the request for an exemption be denied if it was well documented that the head of a religious organization had spoken publicly in favor of the vaccine.
+Such standards ran afoul of Supreme Court precedent that “it is not within the judicial ken to question . . . the validity of particular litigants’ interpretations” of religious creeds.
+Because the city’s standards for determining whether an accommodation was required were not neutral, strict scrutiny applied to those standards.

-The religious exemption has emerged as perhaps the most controversial issue in light of the present pandemic environment and actions taken by state and local governments to require vaccination.
+The religious exemption has emerged as among the most controversial issues in light of the present pandemic environment and actions taken by state and local governments to require vaccination.
 Although currently “the right of free exercise does not relieve an individual of the obligation to comply with a ‘valid and neutral law of general applicability on the ground that the law proscribes (or prescribes) conduct that his religion prescribes (or proscribes),’” advocates for religious freedom have been arguing that courts should strictly scrutinize any law that interferes with the practice of a religion.
 The Supreme Court was asked in Fulton v.
 City of Philadelphia to overturn Employment Div. v.
 Smith, where it held that neutral and generally applicable laws need only be rational.
 Although it declined to do so, remanding the case for other reasons in a unanimous opinion, three justices in their concurrence stated that any infringement of the free exercise of religion needed to be narrowly tailored and justified by a compelling government interest.
-Given that opinion, and the likelihood of the Supreme Court ultimately hearing one of the cases involving a vaccine mandate, it remains to be seen whether today’s court would follow Smith when reviewing a rule mandating that everyone, regardless of their religious beliefs, be vaccinated and conclude that such a mandate was constitutional as a rational exercise of power.
-Alternatively, if the court were to overturn Smith and apply a “strict scrutiny” test, it is unclear whether it would find that the goal of containing the COVID-19 virus was a substantial government interest justifying the vaccine mandate.
+Given that opinion, and the likelihood of the Supreme Court ultimately hearing one of the cases involving a vaccine mandate, it remains to be seen whether today’s Supreme Court would follow Smith when reviewing a rule mandating that everyone, regardless of their religious beliefs, be vaccinated and conclude that such a mandate was constitutional as a rational exercise of power.
+Alternatively, if the Court were to overturn Smith and apply a “strict scrutiny” test, it is unclear whether it would find that the goal of containing the COVID-19 virus was a compelling government interest justifying imposition of a vaccine mandate without a religious exemption.

-Both for those interested in the legality of vaccine mandates and those interested in the United States Supreme Court’s First Amendment jurisprudence, the judicial response to state and federal vaccine mandates bears continued watching.
+Both for those interested in the legality of vaccine mandates and those interested in the United States Supreme Court’s First Amendment jurisprudence, the judicial response to federal, state, and local vaccine mandates bears continued watching.

 Mary Beth Quaranta Morrissey, PhD, MPH, JD, is a New York health care attorney and interdisciplinary research scholar.
-Dr. Morrissey holds a fellow appointment at Fordham University’s Global Healthcare Innovation Management Center and adjunct faculty appointments at Fordham University’s Graduate Schools and Yeshiva University’s Wurzweiler School of Social Work and she is the founder and president of the Collaborative for Palliative Care, New York.
-Morrissey has chaired two New York State Bar Association (NYSBA) Task Forces on issues related to the COVID pandemic including public health legal reforms and mandatory vaccination.
-She co-also chairs the NYSBA Health Law Section Public Health Law Committee.
+Dr. Morrissey holds academic appointments at Fordham University’s Global Healthcare Innovation Management Center and Graduate Schools, and has recently been appointed a full-time professor at Yeshiva’s Wurzweiler School of Social Work, effective 2022.
+She has chaired two New York State Bar Association (NYSBA) Task Forces on issues related to the COVID pandemic, including public health legal reforms and mandatory vaccination.
+Morrissey also co-chairs the NYSBA Health Law Section Public Health Law Committee.

 Thomas G. Merrill is an attorney who was general counsel of New York City’s Department of Health and Mental Hygiene for more than 13 years, serving four different commissioners.
 He is currently an adjunct professor at the City University of New York.

-Christopher Palermo is a litigation partner at Harris Beach.
-He is a member of the Executive Committee of the Food, Drug and Cosmetic Law Section of the New York State Bar Association and is the Section’s Delegate to NYSBA’s House of Delegates.
+Christopher C. Palermo is a litigation partner at Harris Beach.
+He is a member of the Executive Committee of the Food, Drug and Cosmetic Law Section of NYSBA and is the Section’s Delegate to NYSBA’s House of Delegates.

 Maniscalco v.
 New York City Dep’t of Educ., No. 21-cv-5055, 2021 U.S. Dist.
 LEXIS 184971 (E.D.N.Y.
 Sept.
 23, 2021).